 Alexander Rose’s talk from Sonar+D 02018.

 “Some of the truly multi-millennial artifacts we have in civilization are stories,” Rose said, citing the Epic of Gilgamesh as an example.
 “What we’re really trying to do is build a story.
-The Clock is the mechanism by which a myth can hopefully be created.
-If the Clock lasts, great.
-But if it creates enough of a story, that myth could probably outlast the Clock by thousands of years.”
+The clock is the mechanism by which a myth can hopefully be created.
+If the clock lasts, great.
+But if it creates enough of a story, that myth could probably outlast the clock by thousands of years.”

 “We’re crossing an interesting time,” Rose said.
 “By the time we’re about 25 years old — the same age as this festival — we will have finished this very experimental phase, and will move into a phase where this very notional, perfect object that we’ve talked about is now going to be real and in the world and open to criticism.
 So moving forward, it’s going to be a very different institution, I think, than it has been up to now.”